Black bulbul

 The black bulbul (Hypsipetes leucocephalus), also known as the Himalayan black bulbul or Asian black bulbul, is a member of the bulbul family of passerine birds.
-It is found primarily in the Himalayas, its range stretching from India eastward to Southeast Asia.
+It is found primarily in the Himalayas, its range stretching from Pakistan eastward to Southeast Asia.
 It is the type species of the genus Hypsipetes, established by Nicholas Aylward Vigors in the early 1830s.
 There are a number of subspecies, mostly varying in the shade of the body plumage which ranges from grey to black, and some also occur in white-headed morphs, as also suggested by its specific epithet leucocephalus, literally "white head".
 The legs and bill are always rich orange-red.

 Taxonomy and systematics

-The black bulbul was originally described in the genus Turdus and has also been considered as either conspecific with or as subspecies of the Malagasy bulbul.
-The common name 'black bulbul' is also used as an alternate name for the Malagasy bulbul.
+The black bulbul was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus leucocephalus.
+Gmelin based his account on "Le Merle Dominiquain de la Chine", a white-headed morph from China that had been described in 1782 by the French naturalist Pierre Sonnerat.
+The type locality was subsequently restricted to Guangzhou (formerly Canton) in China.
+The black bulbul is now one of 19 species placed in the genus Hypsipetes that was introduced in 1831 by the Irish zoologist Nicholas Vigors.
+The genus name combines the Ancient Greek hupsi meaning "high" with petēs meaning "-flyer".
+The specific epithet leucocephalus is from Ancient Greek leukokephalos meaning "white-headed" (from leukos "white" and -kephalos "-headed").
+The black bulbul was formerly considered to be conspecific with the Malagasy bulbul.
+The common name "black bulbul" is also used as an alternate name for the Malagasy bulbul.
 Formerly, the square-tailed bulbul was also classified as two subspecies of the black bulbul.